 MTA or not, brands must get a handle on their data, create complimentary methodology paths, and demonstrate value across corporate functions and leadership.
 Regardless of MTA adoption, centralization of clean, accessible customer data drives organizational power across both customer-facing and strategic functions.
 Data volume and channel variety growth are accelerating, not stabilizing.
 And whether MTA is part of the analytics toolkit (it should be), allowing the continued siloing of methodologies will never achieve synergies or the insights possible from integration.

 MTA remains one of the best tools to measure outcomes.
+For example, Arcalea's Galileo captures the complete full-funnel buyer journey, identifies high-value tactics and assets, and increases revenue and efficiencies through reallocation and optimization.
 To align business to take advantage of its inherent value means preparing your business for the future of big data (and AI), varied methodologies, and numerous touchpoint opportunities.
 Waiting for a perfect solution, whether a fully integrated MMM-MTA or a universal identifier, is a recipe for brand stagnation.

 Focus on data quality.
 Assess the data environment, ensure that all parts of the data organization, infrastructure, and governance meet immediate and future needs.
 Inventory analytics processes across the organization.
 Methodologies will need to be diverse (and verifiable) to continue capturing new channels without creating new silos.
 Practice agile principles of responsiveness: implement, learn, experiment, extract and apply insights in real time.
 Organizational inertia will kill far more than just a measurement framework.
 Brands that promote data hoarding and private, unverifiable point solutions are inviting dysfunctional decision-making in which self-preservation is a stronger driver than outcomes.